silvabyte/ArcataAI/docs/brand-and-positioning.md

 Candidates struggle to recall and articulate their accomplishments during interviews.
 Years of experience sit in scattered notes, impossible to quickly reference when a hiring manager asks "tell me about a time when..."

-## Our Strategy: Fast Track vs Long Poll
+## Two Strategies: Fast Track vs Long Poll

 Not all job opportunities are created equal.
-We categorize them into two types:
+We recognize two distinct strategies for approaching the job market:

-### Long Poll Opportunities (Think Big Tech)
+### Long Poll (Big Tech / FAANG)

 - Lengthy, systematized interview processes
 - Dominate recruiting channels due to large budgets
 - Result in significantly more applicants per role
-- **The math isn't looking good for most folks**
+- Requires patience and persistence—the math isn't in most folks' favor

-### Fast Track Opportunities (Startups)
+### Fast Track (Startups)

 - Need talent *yesterday*
 - Interview processes are ad-hoc and vary by company
 - Can't compete with Big Tech for candidate pipeline—they lack both budget and recruiting team
-- **Less competition, faster decisions, more serendipity**
+- Less competition, faster decisions, more serendipity

-**Our focus:** Surface Fast Track opportunities that candidates would never find on their own.
-Help them compete where the odds are actually in their favor.
+**Arcata doesn't prescribe one strategy over the other.** Candidates choose their focus—we help them execute whichever approach they pursue.
+The key insight is that most candidates only see Long Poll opportunities because Big Tech dominates hiring channels.
+We surface the Fast Track opportunities that would otherwise stay hidden.

 ## Value Proposition